hoonsbory/browser-runtime-js/README.md

 ```
 npm run start
 ```
-command to run the program, you'll see the following output.
+When you run the program with the command, you will see the following output.
 ```
 Push context! => func1
 Run context! => func1